The Priesthood of Antinous

 to devote their life to Antinous beyond all other concerns.
 A Priest of

-community of Antinous believers in any way possible.
+the community of Antinous believers in any way possible.

 Membership in the Priesthood of Antinous